Unleash/unleash/docs/api/admin/state-api.md

 title: /api/admin/state
 ---

 > In order to access the admin api endpoints you need to identify yourself.
-If you are using the `unsecure` authententication method, you may use [basic authenticaion](https://en.wikipedia.org/wiki/Basic_access_authentication) to ientify yourself.
+If you are using the `unsecure` authentication method, you may use [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) to identify yourself.

 ### Export Feature Toggles & Strategies

 `GET: http://unleash.host.com/api/admin/state/export`

 The api endpoint `/api/admin/state/export` will export feature-toggles and strategies as json by default.\
-You can customize the export with queryparameters:
+You can customize the export with query parameters:

 | Parameter | Default | Description |
 | --- | --- | --- |